JackHanke/JackHanke.github.io/README.md

 `bundle exec jekyll serve --livereload`

 ## TODOs
+- For site in general...
+    - Find way to organize blog posts into Game math, pure math, and ML
 - For Trivia...
     - Add hide/show on click so it doesnt spoil the trivia!
 - For OHC...